veronica-f-reyes/data_science_notes/README.md

-# data_science_notes
+# Repository for notes from my data science class

-Folder to keep notes from my data science class
+-Git Refresher - Overview of Git for Using GitHub